Chinese nationality law

-Chinese nationality law details the conditions by which a person holds nationality of the People's Republic of China (PRC).
+Chinese nationality law details the conditions by which a person holds the nationality of the People's Republic of China (PRC).
 The primary law governing these requirements is the Nationality Law of the People's Republic of China, which came into force on September 10, 1980.
+Chinese nationality law is complex, as citizenship status and the rights attached to it vary across different jurisdictions within the PRC.